NixOS/nixpkgs/doc/languages-frameworks/rust.md

     $ nix-shell -p nixos.rustChannels.stable.rust

-To install the beta or nightly channel, "stable" should be substituted by "nightly" and "beta", or use the function provided by this overlay to pull a version based on a build date.
+To install the beta or nightly channel, "stable" should be substituted by "nightly" or "beta", or use the function provided by this overlay to pull a version based on a build date.

-The overlay automatically update itself as it uses the same source as [rustup](https://www.rustup.rs/).
+The overlay automatically updates itself as it uses the same source as [rustup](https://www.rustup.rs/).